 Figure 3: Schematic layout of a single channel RF transmission over an optical link.
-RF frequency is 2850MHz.
-AM: Amplitude modulator; FRM: Faraday rotator mirror; FS: optical frequency shifter.
+FRM: Faraday rotator mirror; FS: optical frequency shifter.
 Dotted rectangles indicate components temperature controlled to $\pm 0.01$ C.

 Each fiber link is one arm of a heterodyne Michelson interferometer.
-The reference arm is a short fiber (about 1m) with its temperature stabilized to $\pm 0.01$ C. An acousto-optic frequency shifter at the receiver end of the long arm shifts the optical frequency by 100 MHz in two passes, adding its input 50 MHz RF phase to the optical phase.
-The beat between the reference and reflected optical carrier is detected as a 100 MHz RF signal whose phase is compared with twice the frequency-shifting signal.
-The RF phase shift of this 100 MHz signal is equal to the optical phase shift in the long arm, providing an increase in temporal sensitivity of $2 \times 10^6$ , the ratio of the optical to the beat frequency.
-Thus the 100 MHz beat signal can be sent back to the receiver over an unstabilized fiber, a novel feature of this scheme.
-The receiver then adjusts the frequency shifter RF phase to correct the optical phase, a function typically implemented in the transmitter[10].
-This provides the ability to deliver a stable optical frequency over fiber.
+The reference arm is a short fiber (about 1m) on the transmitter side with its temperature stabilized to ±0.01 C. An acousto-optic frequency shifter at the receiver end of the long arm shifts the optical frequency by 100 MHz in two passes by adding the input 50 MHz RF phase to the optical phase.
+The beat between the reference and reflected optical carrier is detected as a 100 MHz RF signal is sent back to the receiver over an unstabilized fiber.
+The receiver then adjusts the frequency shifter RF phase to correct the optical phase providing the ability to deliver a stable optical frequency over fiber.